Justine Bateman

-Justine Bateman (born February 19, 1966) is an American filmmaker, author and former actress.
-Her acting work included Family Ties, Satisfaction, Men Behaving Badly, The TV Set, Desperate Housewives, and Californication.
+Justine Bateman (born February 19, 1966) is an American filmmaker, author and actress.
+Her acting work has included Family Ties, Satisfaction, Men Behaving Badly, The TV Set, Desperate Housewives, and Californication.
 Her feature film directorial debut, Violet, starring Olivia Munn, Luke Bracey, and Justin Theroux, premiered at the 2021 SXSW Film Festival.
 Bateman also wrote, directed and produced the film short Five Minutes, which premiered at the 2017 Toronto International Film Festival.
 She regularly makes guest appearances on USA television including Fox News and Today and is the author of the books Fame: The Hijacking of Reality (2018) and Face: One Square Foot of Skin (2021).

 Early life

-Bateman was born to Victoria Elizabeth, a former flight attendant for Pan Am who was born in Malta and later grew up in Birmingham and Shrewsbury in the United Kingdom, and Kent Bateman.
+Bateman was born to Victoria Elizabeth, a former flight attendant for Pan Am who was born in Malta and later grew up in Birmingham and Shrewsbury in the United Kingdom, and Kent Bateman, an American film producer and director.
 She is the older sister of actor Jason Bateman.

 Bateman attended Taft High School in Woodland Hills, California.
-However, she could not attend college at the time, due to her contractual obligations with Family Ties.
-Bateman stated that she was informed by the series' line producer Carol Himes, "You're under contract to Paramount Studios."
+She could not attend college immediately after high school, due to her contractual obligations with Family Ties.